Acheampongjoojo/Random-quote-generator-project/README.md

-This repository contains projects using html/css and also javascript Check out a couple of them
+This repository contains projects using html/css and also javascript.
+Check out a couple of them